vbrand1984/dotfiles/README.md

 ## Caveats

-* This config deletes several files in `~`, see the [`.chezmoiremove`](home/.chezmoiremove) file.
-The reason for that is, configuration files for these programs are stored inside the `~/.config` directory instead.
+* This config deletes several files in `~`, see the [`$CHEZMOI_SOURCE_DIR/.chezmoiremove`](home/.chezmoiremove) file for more details.
+The reason for that is, configuration files for these programs are stored inside the `~/.config` directory instead (Vim config is stored in `~/.vim`).
 * `~/.local/bin` and `~/.config/autostart` directories both have the `exact_` chezmoi's prefix which means that anything not managed by chezmoi in these directories will be deleted upon executing `chezmoi apply` or `chezmoi update`.
 * Among all icon themes, only Papirus set is fully supported by this config, due to the templating limitations (absolute paths to certain icons are specified in some dotfiles for Openbox and dunst).
 Using other icon themes may render some icons in Openbox menu and dunst invisible.
 * Debian no longer supports `clipit` for whatever reason.
 As of now, I solve this issue by manually installing this package from Debian 10 and holding it (`aptitude hold` command).
-There is no automatic installation and support for this package so far.
+There is no automatic installation and support for this package in my dotfiles so far.